Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Level of controversy||1|

-While American Financial Group's payout ratio might seem fairly standard, it's worth remembering that American Financial Group may be investing much of the rest of its net profits in future growth.
+While American Financial Group's payout ratio might seem low, this can signify that American Financial Group is investing more in its future growth.

 American Financial Group's shares were split on a 3:2 basis on 17 December 2006.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your American Financial Group shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for American Financial Group shares which in turn could have impacted American Financial Group's share price.